freundgithub/germanHTRtrainingDATA/README.md

-# Available trainingsdata and pretrained models:
+# Available training data and pre-trained models:

 Since more training data is even better, in my master thesis I combined the databases [kaggle](https://www.kaggle.com/datasets/vaibhao/handwritten-characters), [IAM](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database), [CVL](https://cvl.tuwien.ac.at/research/cvl-databases/an-off-line-database-for-writer-retrieval-writer-identification-and-word-spotting/), [MNIST](http://yann.lecun.com/exdb/mnist/) and the featured handwritten images of German occupational terms to slightly increase the recognition rate.
 The best pre-trained models are available in "line mode" (CER = 13.16%; WER = 20.17%) and "word mode" (CER = 12.37%; WER = 71.36%).
 When OCR predestined images (such as Kaagle or MNIST) are used for training, the error rates increase, but the empirical error rates decrease.